 Antigua was once the capital city of Guatemala until a volcanic eruption devastated it.
 The city was rebuilt into what is now a colourful colonial town and declared a UNESCO World Heritage Site in 1979.

 A contrast to the gritty capital, Guatemala City, Antigua boasts clean (but treacherous) cobbled streets and is brimming with culture.
-It’s also surrounded by three looming volcanoes (two which are active).
+It’s also surrounded by three looming volcanoes (two of which are active).

 Cute shops, cafes, and great restaurants and bars line the streets and bustling markets and crumbling religious and historic buildings are dotted about.
 It’s a city that should definitely be on every Guatemala itinerary.

 It’s a charming, beautiful city…what’s not to love about it?

 It’s obvious to see why many visitors end up staying in Antigua much longer than planned.
 Being just an hour or so away from the capital and close to several other highlights of Guatemala, it’s very accessible and a key stop for most people visiting or backpacking in Guatemala.

 All this and how safe it feels makes Antigua the perfect base to stop, relax and recharge for a while or to use as a hub for nearby adventure activities.
-We even met people that have made Antigua their home for a while or even permanently.
+We even met people who have made Antigua their home for a while or even permanently.

 You could easily spend double the time in Antigua that we did and still not run out of things to see and do.
 Here are 11 fantastic things to do in Antigua, Guatemala AND if you still want more check out Valhalla Macademia Nut Farm, just outside of Antigua.

 1. Hike Acatenango Volcano